Ziyang-98/job-track/frontend/README.md

 # Build production

 Run `npm run build` to build app for production.
 The build will be stored in `build` folder.

+# Deployment

+Currently the app is deployed on [Firebase](https://firebase.google.com/).